-Prague, Czech Republic – The investigation surrounding a tragic road accident that occurred last week in the Czech Republic took an unexpected turn over the week-end, local media reported.
+Prague, Czech Republic – The investigation surrounding a tragic car accident that occurred last week in the Czech Republic took an unexpected turn over the week-end, local media reported.

 On Friday afternoon, a car accident in Mníšek, near Liberec, resulted in the death of a woman and her two daughters, aged 4 and 6, who were in the car with their mother.